 We structure uniquely personal, flexible and effective plans to help our clients preserve maximum wealth throughout every stage of life.

 Although traditionally viewed as an area of law dealing with the disposition of property after death, estate planning encompasses far more.
-It is a dynamic process that takes into account personal and family goals throughout a client’s lifetime as well as after death.
+It is a dynamic process that takes into account personal, financial, health and family goals throughout a client’s lifetime as well as after death.
 Furthermore, while clients still have estate plans to provide for their families, more often they are also engaging in estate planning to protect assets for their own use, whether pre-retirement, post-retirement or in preparation for a period of incapacity or illness.

 Stein Sperling’s Estates and Trusts practice provides a broad range of services that include the organization and development of estate plans, assistance in the administration of trusts and estates, and working with clients step-by-step through the probate process.
 Our attorneys combine experience, knowledge and the practical applications of estate, trust, business and tax laws with innovative approaches designed to meet clients’ needs and objectives.

 Our experience and backgrounds, along with patience, understanding and a listening ear are the qualities that highlight our approach.
-We take the initiative to educate our clients about the options that are available to meet their goals, working closely with them through the various personal, financial and tax changes that affect their estate plans over time.
+We take the initiative to educate our clients about the options that are available to meet their goals, working closely with them through the various personal, financial, health and tax changes that affect their estate plans over time.
 Our clients, with whom we build close and lasting relationships, include a wide range of individuals, families, entrepreneurs and businesses requiring sophisticated estate, trust and tax-related legal services.

-At Stein Sperling, we have three primary goals: planning for disability and death; protecting assets through life and for future generations; and minimizing negative tax consequences through careful plan structuring.
+At Stein Sperling, we have three primary goals: planning for disability and death; protecting assets through life and for future generations; and minimizing negative tax consequences through a careful plan architecture.
 Without proper estate planning, state laws can dictate the parties responsible for medical and financial decision-making, as well as to whom property and other assets will pass upon death.
 When there is no estate plan in place, the state’s desire for efficiency in this process usually overrides the decedent’s wishes and desire for control over the disposition of assets, as well as who is in charge of these lifetime and postmortem decisions.

 A vital aspect of creating a customized estate plan is structuring it to suit a client’s specific financial and medical circumstances and those of the client’s intended beneficiaries.
 In doing so, our attorneys are able to anticipate potentially harmful tax implications of each estate planning decision and structure the client’s plan to best avoid those implications.